AA Pension Scheme

 New State Pension

 From April 2016, the Government introduced a new flat rate pension.
-The new State Pension is a regular flat rate payment from the government that you can get if you reach State Pension age on or after 6 April 2016.
+The new State Pension is a regular flat rate payment that you get if you reach State Pension age on or after 6 April 2016.

 Further information on the new State Pension can be found at www.gov.uk/new-state-pension